gds32571/voltage/README.md

 The downside, is that the kern.log file is rotated every 5-10 days so that tail will silently fail. ~~I need to figure that out.~~  Oh, the "-F" flag for grep follows by name rather than inode.
 Problem solved.

+The program does report that it has started and the program version number to the central broker.

 ## updateall
  A script file to copy the files to all computers.
 The main program (voltage.sh) can be edited on one computer, then copied to all the others.
 There's no facility to automatically restart.